 -Applying Deliberate Strategy

 Day 1 and 2 will be a full 8 hour day

 Day 3 and 4 will be an 8-11 hour day depending on the scenario

 Day 5 will be a 7-8 hour day

-Students attending must have successfully completed Crisis Hostage Negotiations – Level 1 (Basic) course, or its 40-hour equivalent, prior to attending this course and a Crisis Hostage Negotiations – Level 2 (Intermediate) course or its 40-hour equivalent, prior to attending this course.
-This course is not open to students with no prior negotiation training.
-Requests for exceptions for Level 1 and Level 2 equivalents must be submitted and approved by the MCTC prior to registration.
+Students must complete Crisis Hostage Negotiation – Level 1 (Basic) course, or its 40-hour equivalent, prior to attending this course.
+This class is not recommended for students with no previous negotiation training.
+Requests for exceptions must be submitted and approved by the MCTC.

 CEH: 16-hours Technical Skill; 10-hours Interpersonal Perspectives; & 14-hours Skill Development.